NoroffFEU/development-platforms/2-mysql-caste-study.md

 BINARY and VARBINARY have many similarities with CHAR and VARCHAR.
 The difference is that the values are stored as byte strings rather than character strings.
 The size of BINARY and VARBINARY values can be specified like in CHAR and VARCHAR by using parentheses e.g. Binary(40).
-In this example the value will allow storage for 40 bytes and pads the potentially "missing" space with 0x00, which are then retained when the value is retrieved.
+In this example, the value will allow storage for 40 bytes and pads the potentially "missing" space with 0x00, which is then retained when the value is retrieved.
 VARBINARY will do the same as VARCHAR by initially using 1 or 2 byte prefix plus data.
 There is no padding

 BLOB and TEXT

 - BLOB stands for "Binary Large OBject".
-There are four different types of BLOBs: TINYBLOB,BLOB,MEDIUMBLOB AND LONGBLOB.
+There are four different types of BLOBs: TINYBLOB, BLOB, MEDIUMBLOB and LONGBLOB.
-  BLOBs stores the value as binary strings
+  BLOBs store the value as binary strings
-- TEXT is the "non-binary" equivalent to blob, There are four different types of TEXT: TINYTEXT,TEXT,MEDIUMTEXT AND LONGTEXT.
+- TEXT is the "non-binary" equivalent to blob, There are four different types of TEXT: TINYTEXT, TEXT, MEDIUMTEXT and LONGTEXT.
   TEXT stores values as character strings.

 - some developers argue that you CAN utilize BLOBs and TEXTs as a "document-database storage", meaning you can use a relational database to achieve some of the same benefits from a document-no-SQL database.
 However, this seems to be an ongoing debate.